 CASCON x EVOKE 2021 will not accept submissions that have been previously published, are in press, or have been submitted elsewhere.
 We encourage interdisciplinary research papers.

 Best Paper Awards

-Two paper awards -- Best Paper and Best Student Paper -- will recognize the best technical contributions of the event in terms of originality, clarity, and potential impact.
-To be eligible for the Best Student Paper award, a student(s) must have primarily authored the paper, must have been a student(s) at the time the work was done, and must have carried out the work described; only the student author(s) receive this award.
+Best Paper and Best Student Paper awards will be given to recognize the best technical contributions of the event in terms of originality, clarity, and potential impact.
+To be eligible for the Best Student Paper award, the primary author of the paper and contributor of the work must have been a student(s) at the time the work was done.

 Paper Submission Instructions

-- Visit EasyChair at https://easychair.org/conferences/?conf=evokecascon2020
+- Visit EasyChair at https://easychair.org/conferences/?conf=casconxevoke2021.